josephrfleming/suppli.ai/README.md

 Suppli Ai

-Suppli Ai is a personalized supplement recommendation app that helps users make smarter health decisions based on science—not hype.
+Suppli Ai is a personalized supplement recommendation app that helps users make smarter health decisions based on science.

 Each recommendation includes: